Havurat Shalom

 What do we offer?

-We provide an open and inclusive community regardless of marital status, race, national origin, gender, economic condition, disability or sexual orientation.
-We welcome families of mixed heritage.
-Families who have been, or are members of any other Jewish congregation, or have not recently or, in fact, ever, practiced Judaism in a structured way are also welcome.
-Ours is a diverse and vibrant congregation focused on the spiritual and cultural development of its members.
 Since the group functions on a cooperative basis, the active participation of every member is necessary.
 A wide variety of activities is offered, reflecting the varied interests of the members of the group.
 These include monthly shabbat services, discussions (havurah), tzedakah activities, social get-togethers, excursions to cultural events and children's workshops.

 Every member is asked to contribute their individual perspectives and background, creating a constantly evolving expression of Judaism.
 This rich diversity is manifested in the composition of holiday services and celebrations, some of which are written by members.
 Traditional Jewish practices are observed with modern interpretations and forms of expression.
 We have a Board of Directors which meets four times per year.
 ALL meetings are open.